-The Terra Foundation continually examines its extensive collection of American art, conducting research and employing advanced conservation practices to learn from and preserve nearly 800 paintings, prints, drawings, photographs, and sculptures spanning the colonial period to 1945.
+The Terra Foundation continually examines its extensive collection of American art, conducting research and employing advanced conservation practices to learn from and preserve nearly 800 paintings, prints, drawings, photographs, and sculptures from the 1750s to the 1980s.
 In this section, you’ll find comprehensive analysis of several of the foundation’s key works, including:

 - Video documentation of the conservation of Samuel F.B.
 Morse’s Gallery of the Louvre,